szaumoor/ZSTweaks/README.md

 I don't like being killed without any reasonable chance to defend against the killing blow other than luck or Death Ward.
 Especially with demons, who are very capricious about who to target.
 The Balor's vorpal attack has a 16% chance of killing anything forever (no resurrection allowed), and only by equipping something that grants immunity against death effects, or using Death Ward, can you avoid it.
 Therefore:

 - Probability of triggering adequately brought down to 15% chance, as intended
-- It still forces a Save vs. Death at -2 to trigger (this penalty can be overridden in the config file).
+- It still forces a Save vs. Death at -4 to trigger (this penalty can be overridden in the config file).

-In short, their vorpal weapon will be identical to the silver sword's, but will trigger 15% of the time instead of 25%.

 **Component 3060:** Make Mencar Pebblecrusher a fair fighter for his level or make him a joke (optional)